 (2) It is a defence to proceedings for an offence under subregulation (1) if the person charged with that offence proves that the person took reasonable precautions and exercised due diligence to prevent the commission of the offence.

-[Regulation 20 inserted in Gazette 7 Jul 2000 p.
+[Regulation 20 inserted by Gazette 7 Jul 2000 p.
 3678-9.]

 20A.
 Approved monitoring equipment, duty to comply with conditions of approval of